-We’re all looking to keep a few extra greenbacks in our wallets.
+We’re all looking for new ideas on how to save money and keep a few extra greenbacks in our wallets.

 But for many of us who have too much month at the end of our money, it can seem impossible to do more with the money we’re already making.

-The truth is, there are always ways to pinch a penny, particularly if you’re willing to invest a little time.
+The truth is, there are always ways to save money, particularly if you’re willing to invest a little time.

 Food Money-Saving Tips